CLAMPDOWN ON PIRACY

 London: British parents are to be punished if their children are found to download music and films illegally under government reforms to combat internet piracy.

-Breach of copyright, by copying music or film via the internet, is a civil offence in the UK.
-The measures, the first of their kind in the world, also provides that households that ignore warnings will be blacklisted and put under online surveillance.
+Breach of copyright, by copying music or film via the internet, is a civil offence in the

 “This is something of a step into the unknown for the internet providers, music industries and ministers.
 But we cant go on without it, no business can survive after losing as much revenue as the music industry has,” Fergal Sharkey, the chief executive of British Music Rights, the body that represents musicians, was quoted as saying by the Times newspaper.